martinkearn/AI-Services-Workshop/Knowledge/Lab.md

 ### 2.5 Look at the API reference
 In this section, we'll explore the API.

 1. Access your Swagger site.
 The link will be in the information you saved at the end of step 2.1.
-It will look something like https://booksqakksmxlyfm22ws.azurewebsites.net/swagger
+It will look something like https://{Some unique reference}.azurewebsites.net/swagger
+    * If your project is taking too long on your own subscription, you are welcome to use the pre-trained model at https://booksqakksmxlyfm22ws.azurewebsites.net/ui/ using a key of `Yndsc3pnbDNmeGtqMg==`
 1. Enter the 'Admin Key' in the 'API Key' section and click 'Explore'
-1. Click 'List Operations' to see tehvarious API operations
+1. Click 'List Operations' to see the various API operations
 1. Click on `/api/models/default/recommend`
 1. Set `60234814` as the 'itemId' and click 'Try it out'
 1. Observe the JSON that gets returned